Adventuresmith/dart-dice-parser/README.md

     * To explode only once, use syntax `!o`
       * `4d6 !o<5`
 * compounding dice (Shadowrun, L5R, etc).
-Similar to exploding, but the additional rolls for each dice are added together as a single "roll"
+Similar to exploding, but the additional rolls for each dice are added together as a single "roll".
+The original roll is replaced by the sum of it and any additional rolls.
   * `5d6 !!` -- roll `5` `6`-sided dice, compound
     * `5d6 !!=5` or `5d6!5` -- compound a roll if equal to 5
     * `5d6 !!>=4` - compound if >= 4